jonaac/Hadoop-MapReduce-tfidf/README.md

 ⟨('Hello',doc5,tf) , 3⟩
 ⟨('Hello',doc8,tf) , 4⟩

-So I have now the tf for the word 'Hello' and the # books/documents each word appears in.
+So I have now the tf for each word and the # of books/documents each word appears in.
 This is done to avoid using any storage and running into any memory issues and allows the map/reducer to scale out.

 ## Third Map-Reducer:
 <b>Input Mapper</b>: